Top Guitars From Ibanez

 Ibanez Iron Label Guitars

-First, a word about Ibanez Iron Label Guitars.
-If you're into metal guitar and heavy rock these guitars are worth your attention.
+The Ibanez SIXDFM is part of the Iron Label Series.
+If you're into metal guitar and heavy rock, these guitars are worth your attention.
 Even classic rock players will find some of the models in this lineup impressive.

-Back in 2013 Ibanez introduced the Iron Label Series.
-The point was to build the ultimate metal guitars, and for Ibanez that's saying something.
+Back in 2013, Ibanez introduced Iron Label guitars.
+The point was to build the ultimate metal guitars, and for Ibanez, that's saying something.
 Their guitars are already the best in the world for metal, so what could they possibly do to them?